andonguyen/watson-multilanguage-botkit/README.md

 You'll need to acquire a SLACK token (Bot User OAuth Access Token) to connect to a SLACK bot user.
 If you haven't got one, you can follow the following [Botkit's instructions](https://github.com/howdyai/botkit) to create one.

 Follow [botkit-middleware](https://github.com/watson-developer-cloud/botkit-middleware) to understand how botkit works on Bluemix.

+You'll need to have a Bluemix account to create an instance of Language Translator and Watson Conversation service and deploy the sample app.
+If you don't have an account, you can register a free trial account [here](https://console.ng.bluemix.net/registration/)

+Create a Language Translator and Watson Conversation service instance via the Bluemix catalogue